awsdocs/iam-user-guide/doc_source/cloudtrail-integration.md

 }
 ```

+## Example AWS Service AWS STS API Event in CloudTrail Log File<a name="stscloudtrailexample_service"></a>

-The following example shows a CloudTrail log entry for a request made by an AWS service calling an API using permissions from an IAM role\.
+The following example shows a CloudTrail log entry for a request made by an AWS service calling another service API using permissions from a service role\.
+It shows the CloudTrail log entry for the request made in account 777788889999\.

 ```
 {